top of page

 The Classique du Mans 24h is a four-day spectacular that pays tribute to the classic racing cars that made history throughout the years of the le Mans 24h endurance race.

 The 24h Classique takes place over four days of car carnival in early July.
 It comprises a series of races, concours events, exhibitions, parades and displays of world-renowned car collections all focused on the evolution of this astonishing, racing-car event, held almost every year since its inception in 1924.
-There promises to be over 9000 cars on show, with examples of 80 marques and over 200 car clubs represented.
+This year it didn't disappoint with literally thousands of cars on show, with examples of 80 marques and over 200 car clubs represented.

-Accommodation in central le Mans - at the Auberge de Jeunesse - has been reserved for two nights Thursday 3rd and Friday 4th; with the final day in France , Saturday 5th July, heading to the Channel coast and the seaside resort of Saint-Valery-en-Caux, close to Dieppe, for Saturday night's accommodation at a charming Boutique Hotel on the beach.
+Comfortable and very reasonably priced ccommodation had been reserved in central le Mans - at the Auberge de Jeunesse - for two nights Thursday 3rd and Friday 4th.
+Originally, plans were to head home on the final day in France , Saturday 5th July, heading to the Channel coast and the seaside resort of Saint-Valery-en-Caux, close to Dieppe, for Saturday night's accommodation at a charming Boutique Hotel on the beach.